Why Ayurveda Warns Against Blind Indulgence Of Senses

-But again, all creatures under the same sun, do not meet the same fate.
-It is the sum total of intelligence that any creature possesses in a given moment that decides the course of action the creature will embark upon (in that moment), and more importantly, the consequences of such action (the law of karma is eternally operating), that the creature will have to live with.
+But again, all creatures under the same sun do not meet the same fate.
+It is the sum total of intelligence that any creature possesses in any given moment that decides the course of action the creature will embark upon and, more importantly, the consequences of such action that the creature will have to live with.

 Based upon the given intellect, Charaka has divided humans into the wise and the ordinary ones.

 Rishi Charaka says, “The wise, after examining, emphasis on (use of) wholesome (regimen), while the ordinary people, covered by rajas and tamas (vitiating factors of the mind causing attachments), prefer the liked objects (blindly follow likes and dislikes without any consideration to wholesomeness or unwholesomeness of activity or object).
 The wise is endowed with learning, intelligence, memory, dexterity, restraint, regular use of wholesome regimen, purity of speech, serenity of mind, and patience, while these qualities are not found in the ordinary people, full of rajas and tamas.
 That is why they (the latter) suffer from various somatic and psychic disorders caused by them.”